One Picanha slab of about 1.3-2kg sliced into thick steaks.

 4. Place the piping hot skewers onto a serving platter along with the spicy jalapeño sauce from earlier.
 Don’t worry about serving the picanha all at once, in traditional churrascaria restaurants, the meats are served a little at a time, as soon as they come off the grill, so serve and enjoy… ¡Salud!

 DELIVERYAbu Dhabi delivery is daily.
-The minimum order for areas including Al Reem Island until Maqta bridge is 150 dirhams.
-Beyond Maqta Bridge we offer free delivery for orders up to Al Reef including Saadiyat and Yas Island at a minimum of 300 dirhams.
+The minimum order for requests within Abu Dhabi City including Al Reem Island until Maqta bridge is 150 dhs.
+Beyond Maqta Bridge we offer free delivery including Saadiyat and Yas Island at a minimum of 300 dhs.
+For Al Reef and Yas Island our minimum order is 400 dhs.
 If your order falls below the minimum order or your location is past Al Reef, please call us to ask the delivery fee which depends on the delivery location.

 Sharjah and Ras Al Khaimah Delivery can be arranged upon request.